mtlynch/mtlynch.io/content/retrospectives/2022/10/index.md

 Can TinyPilot still perform these functions without its own office?
 Let's find out!

 ## Storing inventory and assembling devices

+If we move manufacturing to China, then we also move inventory to China.

+If it worked well, outsourced manufacturing and

 It means we have to do less management of inventory.
 My understanding is that I can delegate that to the manufacturer and they take responsibility for